blackfuel/asuswrt-merlin-xtables/README.md

 # asuswrt-merlin-xtables

+The files in this repo have been copied directly from the Xtables-addons-1.47.1 source code distribution, and organized into the appropriate Asuswrt-Merlin folder structure, for the purpose of compiling the modules directly into the firmware.
+They are kept in a `.tar.gz` archive to preserve the original file timestamps.
+All Xtables-addons source files are original and unmodified.

-The files in this repo are compiled into the Asuswrt-Merlin firmware.
-This adds new capabilities for iptables **targets** (CHAOS, DELUDE, RAWNAT, STEAL, TARPIT) and iptables **matches** (fuzzy, iface, ipv4options, lscan, pknock, psd, quota2).
+This repo adds new capabilities to Asuswrt-Merlin for iptables **targets** (CHAOS, DELUDE, RAWNAT, STEAL, TARPIT) and iptables **matches** (fuzzy, iface, ipv4options, lscan, pknock, psd, quota2).
+To test this functionality on your Asus router, flash the Blackfuel version of Asuswrt-Merlin.

 ## Targets